zilishen/documentation/content/nms/installation/infrastructure-as-code/configuration.md

 ---

-## System requirements
+## System Requirements

 - The Ansible role requirements can be viewed [on GitHub](https://github.com/nginxinc/ansible-role-nginx-management-suite#requirements).

 ---

-## Installation steps
+## Installation Steps

-1. Install the Ansible role with by following the [installation steps on GitHub](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#usage).
+1. Install the Ansible role by following the [installation steps on GitHub](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#usage).

 1. Run the Ansible playbook.
 Create a file named `nms-playbook.yml` (or any other name) with contents similar to the following example: